shafin244/Team-Boolean-Autocrates_SAP-1-Architecture-based-8-bit-Computer-Design/README.md

  hand, ram holds the data, address, and instructions which will be processed in a structured way, unlike registers which store 4 or 8-bit data.

+For phase C of Sap-1, we have 2 modules to construct: the Controller/Sequencer and the Instruction Register.

+The Instruction Register is responsible for holding the fetched instruction from memory by separating it into two parts — the opcode and the operand.
+The opcode is used to identify the type of operation to be performed, while the operand provides the data address or value needed for that operation.

+On the other hand, the Controller/Sequencer generates the required control signals step by step with each clock pulse (T-states), ensuring that all modules such as the program counter, memory, registers, and ALU work in proper order.
+Together, these two modules allow the system to fetch, decode, and execute instructions, completing the full operational cycle of the SAP-1 computer.